 Common Programming Languages

-Everyone you talk to will have very strong opinions about their most and least preferred languages to code in.
-It is important to keep in mind that each language has different features that work better for some people than others, but at the core, they are all in existence to help you code.
+Everyone you talk to will have strong opinions about their most and least preferred languages to code in.
+Keep in mind that each language has different features that work better for everyone.
+At the core of it, however, they all help you code.

-Pursuing a degree route may not leave much room for working at your own pace, but it will allow you easier access to expert knowledge in the field and more specialty areas.
+Pursuing a degree route may not leave much room for working at your own pace.
+But, it will allow you easier access to expert knowledge in the field and more specialty areas.